'Pakistan wants to learn from China,' PM Khan tells President Xi in Beijing

 Both sides also held a delegation-level meeting.
 PM Khan is leading the Pakistani delegation, while President Xi is leading the Chinese side.

-Both sides are discussing bilateral ties and matters of mutual regional and international interests, and reviewing all aspects of the Pak-China strategic partnership.
+Both sides discussed bilateral ties and matters of mutual regional and international interests, and reviewing all aspects of the Pak-China strategic partnership.

+The prime minister later met Jin Liquan, the president of the Asian Infrastructure Investment Bank.

 Pakistan looks to review bilateral ties